cvat-ai/cvat/cvat/apps/documentation/faq.md

 using the `-f` option (in some cases it can be omitted).

 ## How to configure connected share folder on Windows
-Follow the Docker manual and configure the directory that you want to use as shared directory:
+Follow the Docker manual and configure the directory that you want to use as a shared directory:
 - [Docker toolbox manual](https://docs.docker.com/toolbox/toolbox_install_windows/#optional-add-shared-directories)
 - [Docker for windows (see FILE SHARING section)](https://docs.docker.com/docker-for-windows/#resources)